VickyCen/VickyLeetcodeExercise.github.io/_posts/Day1.md

 > ### Intuition
 > - Array element cannot be "remove".
 It can only be overridden.
 > - Ovveridden using swap might update element position and change corresponding index.
-The exercise description mentions "<em>The order of the elements may be changed</em>" so index update is accepted
+The exercise description mentions "<em>The order of the elements may be changed</em>" so index update is accepted.
-> - This exercise requires **in-place** removal, so we should **NOT** consider constructing a new array to return result
+> - This exercise requires **in-place** removal, so we should **NOT** consider constructing a new array to return result.
 > - Although it asks for returning the size of the new arry, the test still checks the updated array copy.
-So **remember** the updated element has to moved to the left and the new array should start from the 0 index.
+So **remember to update the array copy** so the new array start from index 0 and all new elements are moved to the left.
 ### Approach
 1. Brute Force
 - Use 2 For loops: 1 to iterate all the element, an internal loop to "remove" the element by moving right elements to the left